cneira/nomad/README.md

 This will generate all the static assets, compile Nomad for multiple platforms and place the resulting binaries into the `./pkg` directory:

+**Note:** For Omniosce you will need to install yarn nodejs-12 gcc and your
+$PATH should have first gnu tools /usr/gnu/bin as nomad needs to be built with gnu make.

 ```sh
 $ make prerelease
 $ make release